whiteken/terraform-universaldashboard-aws/readme.md

 - [AWS provider authentication](https://registry.terraform.io/providers/hashicorp/aws/latest/docs) configured (see methods below).
 - A registered domain on AWS.
 For this you can use [Route53](https://console.aws.amazon.com/route53/home#DomainListing:).
 - An EC2 Key Pair (search for "EC2 Key Pair" on the AWS console homepage)

-*If you want to access the API or Dashboard website remotely via the DNS entries created by the Terraform code, a paid license for Universal Dashboard Enterprise is needed, but it's not required to run the terraform or create the infra.
-Alternatively use the free [community edition](https://www.powershellgallery.com/packages/UniversalDashboard.Community/2.9.0).*

 ___

 ### AWS Provider Configuration